 Maxine Waters has made a lot of talk over the past few years in relation to digital money.
-Starting with the question of Libra, Now diem, the cryptocurrency of Facebook which the Democrat has strongly opposed since the publication of the White Paper.
+Starting with the question of Pound, Now diem, the cryptocurrency of Facebook which the Democrat has strongly opposed since the publication of the White Paper.

 In particular, the chairman of the House Financial Services Committee at the beginning of the year was very critical of former White House tenant Donald Trump.
 Which conferred to a former Coinbase executive, Brian brooks, the task of chairing the OCC, which he used to grant the visa for the creation of the first US crypto banks.
 An act strongly criticized by Waters, who specifically asked that Brooks not be confirmed in the role, in a letter to Joe Biden.

 Democrats seem to oppose cryptocurrencies: is this really the case?

 The decision to set up a working group among the Democrats in order to study the phenomenon and regulate it, seemed to observers another act of hostility towards the cryptographic space.
 But is this really the case?